Amy Duggan: Media career

 Her appearance on the Matilda's calendar led to appearances in various magazines and print ads as a model.
 She joined WIN Television in Australia as a presenter on a fishing program called Fishing Australia.
 She became the sports presenter for WIN News, becoming one of WIN's most popular personalities.

 In 2008, Duggan co-hosted the first series of football-reality television program Football Superstar on pay TV channel FOX8.
 For the second series in 2009, she was replaced by Lee Furlong after the birth of her first child.

 While continuing her role on WIN News, she has also hosted and commentated for ABC's telecast of the W-League national women's competition.
 Then went on to Host W-League and Matilda's matches for Fox Sports from 2015 to 2018 before signing with Optus Sport in 2019 for the 2019 Women's World Cup.

-From August 2016, Amy started hosting a 4-hour music program on Wollongong's i98FM, called Chilled Sundays.
+From August 2016, Amy started hosting a four-hour weekly music program on Wollongong's i98FM, called Chilled Sundays.

-Amy Duggan began presenting on the ABC Illawarra radio station on Friday mornings starting on 13 October 2023.
+Amy Duggan began presenting on Wollongong radio station ABC Illawarra on Friday mornings starting on 13 October 2023.